 And just fyi, above is the difference between the new and old 9amp Flexvolt batteries on a 20 volt tool.

 Starting with fully charged 5 amp hr batteries I made 8 cross cuts with both the brushless 565 and brushed 391 units.
 I then proceeded, on the same battery charge, to rip 2x doug fir alternating saws between rips to let them cool.

 I ran the test twice switching batteries between tests to let both saws run the same battery.
 In both tests the brushless had about 50% better runtime.
 Nice!

 The brushless (above right) is more compact, has a led light, a rafter hook, and a dust port.
 Otherwise, these saws are nearly identical.

 I’ve been waiting for a rafter hook but it was the dust port that got me to upgrade.
-It collects the majority of the dust and will be a great feature to have when cutting indoors.
+It collects the majority of the dust and will be an asset when cutting indoors.

 The current version of the brushed DCS391 has a bit more power than the new brushless DCS565.
-For me, the new hook and dust port were too good to pass up.
-That said I highly recommend either saw and will be keeping my 391 for a back-up.
+But for me, the new hook and dust port were too good to pass up.
+That said, I highly recommend either saw and will be keeping my 391 for a back-up.